Easy and Fast Portuguese Egg Tart

 • Make sure you poke the bottom of the sheet in the muffin baking pan or aluminium tin cup.

-• Sieve the filling through a strainer so you have a smooth texture.
+• Strain the filling through a strainer so you have a smooth texture.

 How to Serve